 - Deliver built-in data preparation and data quality, which are propelled by machine learning augmented automation - leading to better data health.

-When it comes to handling data at such a large scale, it’s vital to keep in mind the potential legal impacts.
+When it comes to handling data on such a large scale, it’s vital to keep in mind the potential legal impacts.
 Certain industries like healthcare are at the core of data regulation, as it involves personal data such as mobile phone numbers, data from monitoring devices, and more.

 With big data analytics, new personal data can also be created, as companies can use sensor data from cars to analyze a wide variety of factors, some of which include driving behavior.
 It’ll become even more important to develop strong laws to regulate big data and privacy.